The classification of living organisms into groups can be tricky. You may wonder, is a fish an animal? Or are they from a different animal class?

 Fish account for about half of all vertebrate species.
 Fish have been around the planet for over 500 million years.
 They existed long before dinosaurs traversed the world.

 But the question remains, are fish animals?
 Let’s find out.

 According to scientific knowledge, you can classify fish as an aquatic animal.
 Fish is one of the six major animal classes, including mammals, birds, reptiles, amphibians, and invertebrates.
 While fish flesh is not termed as meat, fish are animals with brains and the ability to feel pain.

 The term fish refers to a range of vertebrates from various evolutionary lines.
 It refers to a life form instead of a taxonomic group.
 Fishes share similarities with other vertebrates as members of the phylum Chordata.
 Gill slits, a notochord (vertebral covering rod), a hollow dorsal cord, and a tail appear at some point throughout their entire lifespan.

 It is challenging to define a fish because it encompasses a diverse range of aquatic animals.
-In fact, fish have roughly the same number of species as all other vertebrates combined.
+Fish have roughly the same number of species as all other vertebrates combined.
 Approximately 4,500 of the 50,000 species of animals with backbones are mammals.
-9,700 are birds, 6,500 are reptiles, 4,000 are amphibians, and 25,000 are fishes.
+Nine thousand seven hundred are birds, 6,500 are reptiles, 4,000 are amphibians, and 25,000 are fishes.

 Through new species discovery, these figures fluctuate.
 And there has been a discovery of newer fishes more frequent than other new vertebrates.
 With these discoveries, scientists expect that fish species will surpass other vertebrates.